YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

+Here’s the revised README including the popcorn character prompt and the custom GPT reference:

+---

 # Movie Database Application

 ## Overview
-Welcome to the Movie Database Application!
-This app lets users search for, view, and manage their favorite movies.
-It utilizes the TMDB (The Movie Database) API to fetch and display movie data dynamically.
+Welcome to the **Movie Database Application**!
+This app allows users to search for, view, and manage their favorite movies.
+It dynamically fetches and displays movie data using the TMDB (The Movie Database) API.

 **API Documentation**: [TMDB API](https://developer.themoviedb.org/reference/intro/getting-started)